2018 Stephen F. Austin Lumberjacks football team

 The 2018 Stephen F. Austin football team represented Stephen F. Austin State University in the 2018 NCAA Division I FCS football season.
 The Lumberjacks were led by interim head coach Jeff Byrd and played their home games at Homer Bryce Stadium.
 They were a member of the Southland Conference.
 They finished the season 2–8, 2–7 in Southland play to finish in tenth place.

 On June 18, head coach Clint Conque was suspended indefinitely pending an investigation into alleged violations of university policy.
 On August 6, Conque announced his resignation from SFA.

-Previous season

-The Lumberjacks finished the 2017 season 4–7, 4–5 in Southland play to finish in a tie for sixth place.

 Preseason

 Preseason All-Conference Teams

 On July 12, 2018, the Southland announced their Preseason All-Conference Teams, with the Lumberjacks having five players selected at six positions.